Diversity and Inclusion Statement

 office for institutional diversity

 “When individuals are not recognized, or don’t feel at home, or are unable to contribute as they might, we all suffer, we’re all weakened.
-We’re not as strong as we could be.
-Therefore, spending a day as you are doing is critical to Boston College.”
+We’re not as strong as we could be.”

 University President William P. Leahy, S.J., at the Second Annual Diversity Summit